GES

 Current Configuration — 28 States and 8 Union Territories

-India currently has 28 states and 8 union territories.
+India has 28 states and 8 UTs.
 The 28 states (alphabetically): Andhra Pradesh, Arunachal Pradesh, Assam, Bihar, Chhattisgarh, Goa, Gujarat, Haryana, Himachal Pradesh, Jharkhand, Karnataka, Kerala, Madhya Pradesh, Maharashtra, Manipur, Meghalaya, Mizoram, Nagaland, Odisha, Punjab, Rajasthan, Sikkim, Tamil Nadu, Telangana, Tripura, Uttar Pradesh, Uttarakhand, West Bengal.
-The 8 UTs: (1) Andaman & Nicobar Islands — Administrator (usually a retired naval officer); (2) Chandigarh — Administrator (Governor of Punjab holds additional charge); shared capital of Punjab and Haryana; (3) Dadra & Nagar Haveli and Daman & Diu — merged UT since 2020; Administrator; (4) Delhi (NCT) — Lt.
-Governor + elected government (CM and Council of Ministers); legislature cannot legislate on police, public order, land; (5) Jammu & Kashmir — Lt.
-Governor + provision for legislature; reorganized from state in 2019; (6) Ladakh — Lt.
-Governor; no legislature; created in 2019; (7) Lakshadweep — Administrator (usually an IAS officer); (8) Puducherry — Lt.
-Governor + elected government (30-member legislature, CM); includes Puducherry, Karaikal, Mahe, and Yanam.
-Three UTs have elected legislatures: Delhi, Puducherry, and J&K (provision exists).
-The smallest state by area is Goa; the largest is Rajasthan.
-The smallest UT is Lakshadweep; the largest is Ladakh (post-2019).
+The 8 UTs: (1) Andaman & Nicobar Islands (Administrator, usually a retired naval officer); (2) Chandigarh (Administrator, Punjab Governor holds additional charge, shared capital of Punjab and Haryana); (3) Dadra & Nagar Haveli and Daman & Diu (merged UT since 2020); (4) Delhi NCT (LG + elected government, cannot legislate on police/public order/land); (5) J&K (LG + provision for legislature, reorganized from state 2019); (6) Ladakh (LG, no legislature, created 2019); (7) Lakshadweep (Administrator, usually IAS officer); (8) Puducherry (LG + elected government, 30-member legislature, includes Puducherry, Karaikal, Mahe, and Yanam).
+Smallest state by area: Goa.
+Largest state: Rajasthan.
+Smallest UT: Lakshadweep.
+Largest UT: Ladakh.
+The 28/8 count, the 3 UTs with legislatures, and the Chandigarh shared-capital status are standard items.

 Differences Between States and Union Territories

-The constitutional distinction between states and UTs is fundamental: (1) Head — states have a Governor (appointed by the President under Art 155); UTs have an Administrator (appointed by the President under Art 239); (2) Government — states have elected Chief Minister and Council of Ministers responsible to the state legislature; most UTs are directly administered by the Centre, though Delhi, Puducherry, and J&K have elected governments with limitations; (3) Legislature — states have Vidhan Sabha (some also have Vidhan Parishad); only Delhi, Puducherry, and J&K have legislatures; (4) Constitutional basis — states are governed by Part VI (Art 152-237); UTs by Part VIII (Art 239-241); (5) Autonomy — states have greater autonomy with exclusive jurisdiction over State List subjects; UTs have limited autonomy, with the Centre controlling most matters; (6) Representation — states have proportional representation in Rajya Sabha; UTs either have no RS representation or limited representation (Delhi has 3, Puducherry has 1, J&K has 4); (7) Lok Sabha — states and UTs both have representation in Lok Sabha; (8) High Court — each state has its own HC or shares one; UTs either have their own HC (Delhi HC, J&K & Ladakh HC) or fall under the jurisdiction of a state HC; (9) Residuary powers — in states, residuary powers lie with Parliament (Art 248); in UTs, Parliament has plenary legislative power.
-The distinction reflects the principle that UTs are areas that require direct central administration for various historical, strategic, or administrative reasons.
+Key distinctions: (1) Head: states have a Governor (Art 155); UTs have an Administrator (Art 239).
+(2) Government: states have elected CM and Council of Ministers responsible to the legislature; most UTs are directly administered, though Delhi, Puducherry, and J&K have elected governments with limitations.
+(3) Legislature: states have VS (some also VP); only Delhi, Puducherry, and J&K have legislatures.
+(4) Constitutional basis: states governed by Part VI (Art 152-237); UTs by Part VIII (Art 239-241).
+(5) Autonomy: states have exclusive State List jurisdiction; UTs have limited autonomy with Centre controlling most matters.
+(6) RS representation: states have proportional representation; UTs either have none or limited seats (Delhi 3, Puducherry 1, J&K 4).
+(7) LS: both states and UTs have LS representation.
+(8) HC: states have their own HC or share one; UTs either have their own (Delhi HC, J&K & Ladakh HC) or fall under a state HC.
+(9) Residuary powers: Parliament holds residuary power (Art 248) for both states and UTs, but Parliament has plenary legislative power over UTs.
+The Part VI vs Part VIII distinction, the RS representation difference, and the plenary-power-over-UTs principle are analytically tested.

 Relevant Exams